US Dollar: Dec USD is Down at 96.835.

-This is not a correlated market.
-The dollar is Up+ and Crude is Down- which is normal and the 30 year Bond is trading Higher.
+This is a nearly correlated market.
+The dollar is Down- and Crude is Up+ which is normal and the 30 year Bond is trading Lower.
 The Financials should always correlate with the US dollar such that if the dollar is lower then bonds should follow and vice-versa.
-The S&P is Higher and Crude is trading Lower which is correlated.
-Gold is trading Down- which is correlated with the US dollar trading Up+.
+The S&P is Higher and Crude is trading Higher which is not correlated.
+Gold is trading Higher which is correlated with the US dollar trading Down.
 I tend to believe that Gold has an inverse relationship with the US Dollar as when the US Dollar is down, Gold tends to rise in value and vice-versa.
 Think of it as a seesaw, when one is up the other should be down.
 I point this out to you to make you aware that when we don't have a correlated market, it means something is wrong.
 As traders you need to be aware of this and proceed with your eyes wide open.

-Import Prices m/m is out at 8:30 AM EST. This is not major.
+Retail Sales is out at 8:30 AM EST. This is Major.

-Prelim UoM Consumer Sentiment is out at 10 AM EST. This is major.
+Import Prices is out at 8:30 AM EST. This is Major.

-Revised UoM Inflation Expectations is out at 10 AM EST. Major.
+Business Inventories is out at 10 AM EST. This is Major.

-Fed Monetary Policy Report is out at 11 AM EST. This is major.
+FOMC Member Williams Speaks at 11 AM EST. This is Major.

-Yesterday the ZB made it's move at around 8 AM EST. The ZB hit a Low at around that time and the YM hit a High.
-If you look at the charts below ZB gave a signal at around 8 AM EST and the YM was moving Lower at the same time.
+Yesterday the ZB made a major move at around 8 AM EST. The ZB hit a High at around that time and the S&P moved Higher.
+If you look at the charts below ZB gave a signal at around 8 AM EST and the S&P moved Higher at the same time.
 Look at the charts below and you'll see a pattern for both assets.
-ZB hit a Low at around 8 AM and the YM was moving Lower at the same time.
-These charts represent the newest version of MultiCharts and I've changed the timeframe to a 30 minute chart to display better.
-This represented a long opportunity on the 30 year bond, as a trader you could have netted about a dozen ticks per contract on this trade.
+ZB hit a High at around 8 AM and the S&P was moving Higher shortly thereafter.
+These charts represent the newest version of MultiCharts and I've changed the timeframe to a 15 minute chart to display better.
+This represented a Shorting opportunity on the 30 year bond, as a trader you could have netted about 30 plus ticks per contract on this trade.
 Each tick is worth $31.25.
 Please note: the front month for the ZB is now March '20.
 The S&P contract is still December.
 I've changed the format to Renko bars such that it may be more apparent and visible.